Selling Property in Sri Lanka: Capital Gains Tax Guide

 If you also earn employment or business income alongside your property holdings, our income tax calculation guide explains how the rest of your tax picture fits together.
 Landlords thinking about selling rental property should also read our rent relief guide for the income-side rules that apply while you still hold the asset.

 Selling property isn't something most people do often, which is exactly why the rules feel unfamiliar.
-Take the thirty-day deadline seriously, keep your receipts from day one of ownership, and watch the 2026 Amendment Bill closely if you're planning a sale around the changeover.
+Take the filing deadline seriously, keep your receipts from day one of ownership, and remember the rate is now 15% on any sale closing on or after June 3, 2026.
 A bit of preparation turns a stressful month of paperwork into a single tidy return.

 Frequently asked questions